fastrgv/RufasSok/README.md

 ## Setup & Running:

+Mac/OSX users see "osx-setup.txt".
 Windows users see "windows-setup.txt".

 Unzip the archive.

-On Windows, 7z [www.7-zip.org] works well for this.
+* On Linux & Windows, 7z [www.7-zip.org] works well for this.
 The proper command to extract the archive and maintain the directory structure is "7z x filename".

+* On OSX, Keka works well for 7Z files.
+The command-line for Keka is:
+	* /Applications/Keka.app/Contents/MacOS/Keka --cli 7z x (filename.7z)

+After the archive is unzipped...

 Users may then open a terminal window, cd to install-directory, then, at the command line, type the executable name to start the game.